US ecommerce sales are forecasted to cross $1T for the first time ever in 2022.

 👉 New to market research?
 Here’s a handy beginner’s guide to get you started.

 We only know what we know.
 So, when conducting target market and user research, be mindful of the biases and natural limitations you bring to the table.
 This’ll ensure you leave a seat for other perspectives.

 Think of it this way: If you’re a man in his 50s, chances are good that the people closest to you are also men in their 50s.
 And those people will likely have similar shopping habits and financial priorities.

 There’s nothing wrong with that.
 As humans, we naturally tend to surround ourselves with people like us, and we also tend to assume other people are like us.
 For instance, US employees who teleworked during the pandemic’s early stages thought that half of Americans were also teleworking.
 The actual number was closer to 13%.

 What does this have to do with increasing demand for your product?
 In product development and marketing, we may develop a strong belief about a product idea within this echo chamber of similar people and opinions (called cognitive biases).
-Then, only after a launch totally flops will we realize that the product wasn't what our customer wanted.
+Then, only after a new product launch totally flops will we realize that the product wasn’t what our customer wanted.